Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 2. Use a user interview tool with a built-in transcription feature

-User interview tools with an automated transcription feature, like Contentsquare Interviews, offer flexibility to your marketing, product, or UX research.
+User interview tools with an automated transcription feature offer flexibility to your marketing, product, or UX research.
 They handle the tricky parts, freeing you to engage real users, unearth key insights, and improve the user experience.

-In particular, Interviews offers an end-to-end solution that includes transcribing your entire interview in 20+ languages.
-This feature alone empowers you to focus on high-impact tasks.
+In particular, they often offer an end-to-end solution that includes transcribing your entire interview across different languages.
+With the right tool, you could

 3. Analyze the interview transcript